catamphetamine/webpack-isomorphic-tools/README.md

 Is a small helper module providing support for isomorphic (universal) rendering when using Webpack.

+This is an alternative solution to using Webpack's `target: "node"` approach.
+For a `target: "node"` example refer to [the corresponding sample project](https://github.com/halt-hammerzeit/webpack-react-redux-isomorphic-render-example).

+Which one of these approaches to take?
+I think it's just a matter of taste.
+Both solutions work.
+Both involve some level of complexity because this is an advanced topic (Webpack is Serious Business).

 ## Topics

 - [What it does and why is it needed?](#what-it-does-and-why-is-it-needed)